Deus ex Marvela.

 Scampering out of time-holes come the whole catalogue of Marvel merchandising properties, including Falcon, Panther, Okoye, Strange, Wong, Quill, Drax, Bucky, Wasp, and baby-faced Spider-Man (Tom Holland), who disturbed so many with his pre-dust comment, “Mr. Stark, I don’t feel so good.”
 All alive again.
 Thankfully, say Marvel.
 Doll sales were flagging.

 Captain Marvel is back and has cut her hair like a lesbian.
 Because of course.
 Valkyrie (Tessa Thompson) is on her flying cow.
 Suddenly – Pepper in an Iron Woman suit—really?!
-It’s the lamest shark jump ever – and I’m not even wondering how she had the time to gain the expertise to wield it as well as Tony, with a five-year-old baby at home, no, what I’m wondering is: How the hell did she get a babysitter at such short notice?!
+She goes by the hero name of Rescue – because that’s a thing in the comics, but in the context of this film, it’s the lamest shark jump ever.
+And I’m not even wondering how she had the time to gain the expertise to wield her suit as well as Tony, with a five-year-old baby at home; no, what I’m wondering is: How the hell did she get a babysitter at such short notice?!

 Gawd, the lack of imagination in these fight scenes is more astounding than seeing every Marvel property onscreen at the same time.
 Super-powered beings, that can utilize magic and super-speed and tactical firepower – just punching like knobs.
 And Thanos seems just as powerful with or without the Gauntlet, so what are the rules?
 Captain Marvel is supposedly the most powerful being in the MCU and all she does is punch harder.
 She brings down Thanos’s ship by flying through its hull, disintegrating it.
 Thor could’ve done that.
 She gets Thanos in a headlock.
 Any one of 20 supers could’ve done that.
 Wanda/Scarlett Witch (Elizabeth Olsen) almost does Thanos in by herself, just by pushing her breasts together… Oh, and Cap wields Mjolnir (because that’s a thing in the comics)….